dataluscorp/browser/devtools/client/application/README.md

 ## About the Application panel

-The Application panel is a Firefox Developer Tools panel meant to allow the inspection and debugging of features usually present in Progressive Web Apps, such as service workers or the Web App Manifest.
+The Application panel is a Datalus Developer Tools panel meant to allow the inspection and debugging of features usually present in Progressive Web Apps, such as service workers or the Web App Manifest.

 ## Technical overview